JuanJFarina/ML-FastAPI/README.md

 This API lets you translate any text of any language to spanish as well as detecting the original language automatically and also analyze its sentiment to see if it's a positive, negative or neutral message.

+## Demo

+A use case demonstration is hosted at https://ml-fast-api-c7ef.vercel.app/ where you can see a simple feedback message so users can leave a comment about the service/app, etc., the message can be in any language and the response will vay according to the message's sentiment.

 ## Usage

 You can use our API in your app calling the Vercel deployment at https://ml-fast-api.vercel.app/ and using this API Key: key123